exu/qotd/README.md

 Some quotes worth to remember (IMO :)

+- Chinese proverb
+  > “Those who say it cannot be done should not interrupt those doing it.”

 - Some philosophical thought experiment that raises questions regarding observation and perception.
   > "If a tree falls in a forest and no one is around to hear it, does it make a sound?"